-Subjecting an employee to an unjustified PIP might well amount to a breach of trust and confidence entitling that employee to resign and bring a constructive unfair dismissal claim - even if the PIP is expressed to be ‘informal’.
+Subjecting an employee to an unjustified PIP may amount to a breach of trust and confidence entitling that employee to resign and bring a constructive unfair dismissal claim - even if the PIP is expressed to be ‘informal’.
 It will also be unfair to ambush an employee with allegations of poor performance at a meeting that has ostensibly been called to discuss other matters.

-Capability – defined in the Employment Rights Act 1996 by reference to ‘skill, aptitude, health or any other physical or mental quality’ is a potentially fair reason for dismissal but acting reasonably is the key to successfully defending any unfair dismissal claim and the burden of proof is on the employer to demonstrate that they have done so.
+Capability, defined in the Employment Rights Act 1996 by reference to ‘skill, aptitude, health or any other physical or mental quality, is a potentially fair reason for dismissal, but acting reasonably is the key to successfully defending any unfair dismissal claim and the burden of proof is on the employer to demonstrate that they have done so.

 When it comes to a poor performance capability dismissal an employer will first have to demonstrate that the employee knew what was expected of them.
 While not every requirement of a role needs be in writing, an employer should be able to produce a written job description and regular appraisals to show that the employee was aware of the required standards.